 Article 87 of the IPL establishes who may use and therefore own a trademark registration, stating: "industrialists, merchants, or service providers may use trademarks in industry, in commerce or in the services they render".
-Nevertheless, the right to their exclusive use is obtained through their registration with IMPI.
-In Mexican practice, any kind of person or entity is entitled to apply for a trademark registration before IMPI.
+Nevertheless, the right to their exclusive use is obtained through their registration with the Mexican Institute of Industrial Property (IMPI).
+In Mexican practice, any kind of person or entity is entitled to apply for a trademark registration before the IMPI.